crabmusket/deno_sqlite_plugin/README.md

 **COMPATIBILITY** 🦕

 This plugin has been tested against Deno v1.0.0.

-However, Deno's plugin API is not yet stable, so minor version changes to Deno may affect this plugin's usability.
+At the time of writing, Deno's plugin API is not yet stable, so minor version changes to Deno may affect this plugin's usability.
-I will endeavour to maintain compatibility as new versions of Deno change its plugin API.

 ## Usage